Baltimore Colts relocation to Indianapolis: The NFL's return to Baltimore

 While Modell had briefly entertained attempting to return the Colts identity to Baltimore, as well as possibly switching divisions with Indianapolis, he quickly abandoned this effort after learning Irsay's asking price, reputed to be at least $25 million.
 Modell's "expansion" franchise in Baltimore, which remained in the AFC Central, became the Baltimore Ravens and would later also adopt the Colts Marching Band.
 The Ravens played its first two seasons at Memorial Stadium, then moved into a new stadium at Camden Yards, whereupon the band was renamed Baltimore's Marching Ravens.
 Meanwhile, the now-Indianapolis Colts never did return to Memorial Stadium, as by the time the NFL's scheduling formula brought them back to Baltimore, the Ravens had moved into their new stadium.
 Played on November 29, 1998, the Colts' first game in Baltimore since the 1983 season ended in a 38–31 win for the Ravens.
 The Ravens would eventually win Super Bowl XXXV in 2000, while the Colts had to wait another six years before finally capturing a championship as an Indianapolis team, when they won Super Bowl XLI.

 With league-wide realignment in 2002, the Ravens successfully lobbied to remain in the same division as the Pittsburgh Steelers, Cincinnati Bengals and the revived Browns, and as a result now play in the AFC North.
 Meanwhile, the Colts formed the new AFC South along with the Jacksonville Jaguars (who had joined in 1995), the Tennessee Titans (the former Houston Oilers) and the then-expansion Houston Texans.
-This arrangement is considered somewhat of an anomaly since although Indianapolis is not much further north than Baltimore, Indiana is universally considered a Northern state while Maryland is widely considered a Southern state.
+This arrangement is considered somewhat of an anomaly.
+Although Indianapolis is not much further north than Baltimore, Indiana is universally considered a Northern state while Maryland is counted as a Northeastern or Southern state.

 Colts Hall of Fame quarterback Johnny Unitas, who had settled with his family in Baltimore after his playing career was over, was angered by the move to Indianapolis and cut all ties with the team.
-Unitas aligned himself with the Ravens when they moved to Baltimore, and a statue of him was placed outside of M&T Bank Stadium.
+Some other prominent old-time Colts followed his lead.
+Unitas was so angered by the move that he let it be known he would consider him strictly a Baltimore Colt for the remainder of his life.Unitas aligned himself with the Ravens when they moved to Baltimore, and a statue of him was placed outside of M&T Bank Stadium.